11 simple things you can do to plan for the year ahead (2025 edition)

 0 min read

-1. Plan your professional and personal year separately
+2. Plan your professional and personal year separately

-You may want to make one plan for the year ahead that includes both your professional and personal lives.
+You may want to make one plan for the year ahead that includes your professional and personal lives.
 Don’t.
 These plans should be kept separate.

 Your work goals will be very different from your personal goals.
-Yet they still need to work in tandem with each other.
+Yet, they still need to work in tandem with each other.
 Otherwise, you may not achieve as much as you expect to.

 Remember that you only have 24 hours in a day.
 Be kind to yourself when you plan your goals so that they are achievable and you still maintain a healthy sleep schedule.

-3. Make a plan
+3. Make a new year plan

 4. Create your not-to-do list